 The mill was largely destroyed by fire in February 1907 and was later demolished.
-The Mill Wheelhouse remains seen on site today comprise surviving brickwork and stone features which probably date from the 18th Century.
+The Mill Wheelhouse remains, seen on site today comprising of surviving brickwork and stone features which probably date from the 18th Century.

-In October 1907 the Duke of Newcastle offered to sell to the Worksop Urban District Council: "the field to the north of the Canch, including the Priory Mill, such of the rights as the Duke possesses in those portions of the Canch, and over the recreation ground and an open-air swimming baths.
-The Council purchased the land soon after.
+In October 1907, the Duke of Newcastle offered to sell to the Worksop Urban District Council: "the field to the north of the Canch, including the Priory Mill, such of the rights as the Duke possesses in those portions of the Canch, and over the Canch Walk".
+For the purposes of the creation of a recreation ground and an open-air swimming baths, The Council purchased the land soon after.